mhanlon236/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+## Feedback recieved for Lab 1

+Gloria: I really liked your sketches; they are easy to understand and follow.
+It’s enjoyable to see how your background changes by time and the colors you chose are great, accessible and visually appealing.
+The button toggle simulations are super interesting.
+I’m wondering if there are titles or word descriptions on the screen as the color changes.
+I’m looking forward to seeing your next design!

+Yifan: I think it's great to carry more information through color, because I think there's a lot of design that we can do with color to make this product look cooler, and color can change the design of human-computer interaction to a great extent.

+Kenneth: I thought the UI was simple but very pleasant to the eye.
+The colors and font you chose were very soothing and the use of APIs was cool.
+I will say the interactions are limited and it is clear the interaction is mainly to showcase your project for the demo.
+Maybe you could change the colors through interaction.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.